kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/Week 1/README.md

-Week 1 is about theoretical background and history
+Week 1 is about theoretical **background and history**

-- Classification of SQL
+Learning Objectives
-- History of SQL
+- Understand the historical origins of SQL
-- SQL standards
+- Describe the Relational Algebra and its relationship to SQL
-- Query execution
+- Describe ANSI standard SQL
-- Relations as tables
+- Explain how the DBMS prepares a query for execution